pagopa-archive/daf-nteract/pdnd-tutorials/pdnd-nteract-tutorial.md

 ### Intro
-We will go thought some simple steps to start with playing with pdnd-nteract, only for describing the basic steps and functionalities.
+We will go trought some simple steps playing with pdnd-nteract, only for describing the basic steps and functionalities.
 In the next weeks we hope to publish some interesting use cases that could be also used for teaching and education.